-The best hydrating super serum
+Best hydrating super serum

 Purity

 To ensure that a hydrating super serum is as good as possible for your skin, look for a formula without any parabens, sulfates, or phthalates, which are potentially harmful to not only the skin but the body as well.
-You may want an option without fragrance, silicone, and/or essential oils, which can possibly irritate the skin.
+You may want an option without fragrance, silicone or essential oils, which can possibly irritate the skin.
 It’s also important to choose a serum with a pH between 5.7 and 6.0 to make sure it works for most skin types.

+How much you can expect to spend on a hydrating super serum

 You can expect to pay between $12 and $300 for a hydrating super serum.
-Formulas with one to two active ingredients can go for $12 to $26, while higher-end brands typically sell serums with three or more active ingredients for $26 to $50.
-For a luxury brand hydrating super serum packed with active ingredients, expect to pay $50 to $300.
+Formulas with one to two active ingredients can go for $12-$26, while higher-end brands typically sell serums with three or more active ingredients for $26-$50.
+For a luxury brand hydrating super serum packed with active ingredients, expect to pay $50-$300.

 Hydrating super serum FAQ